vdclab/vdclab-wiki/patric.md

 - This platform is updated every 3 months with the new genomes from NCBI so quite up to date.
 - Great Genome annoation tool from Fasta files to integrated genome in PAtric in a few hours.
 - Genome amd Feature groups are a great tool to keep track of data you need for your projects
-- Many useful tools such as trees, proteome comparisons and pathway comoarisons
+- Many useful tools such as trees, proteome comparisons and pathway comoarisons.
-- Extensive tuturials and help through the Help tab
+- Extensive tutorials and help are available through the Help tab.
+{.is-info}
 ## Citations

 ### If you use PATRIC web resources to assist in research publications or proposals please cite